Polybioides raphigastra: Pheromone signaling

 One of the most important activities that must be coordinated in a colony of social insects is the response to danger.
 These defensive responses may vary greatly, ranging from mass attacks to full-scale retreats back into the nest.
 In most species, these responses have shown to be regulated by pheromones produced by various glands.
-Field experiments in which crushed venom glands and stings of P. raphigastra workers were placed in close proximity to the opening of a P. raphigastra nest showed that the number of wasps leaving the nest entrance was significantly higher when these glands were presented relative to the control (crushed thoraces).
-Similarly, when the crushed glands and control were presented simultaneously near the entrance to the nest, workers were not only more attracted to the glands but in many cases attempted to string the area around them.
+Field experiments in which crushed venom glands and stings of P. raphigastra workers were placed close to the opening of a P. raphigastra nest showed that the number of wasps leaving the nest entrance was significantly higher when these glands were presented relative to the control (crushed thoraces).
+Similarly, when the crushed glands and control were presented simultaneously near the entrance to the nest, workers were not only more attracted to the glands but in many cases attempted to sting the area around them.
 It is known that this same behavior may be elicited in other social wasp species as well.